DCA-in-MI/dca-in-mi.github.io/call_for_paper.md

 ---
+layout: default
+title: DCA in MI Workshop
-title: Call for Paper
+description: Call for Paper
-layout: template
-layout: page
-permalink: /call_for_paper
 filename: call_for_paper
 ---